grumpyjames/birding-almanac/blog/essex-reconnaissance/essex-reconnaissance.md

 Bird wise, this is, again, a bit of a dead zone.
 The dry wit of the inhabitants of the observatory is the best bit of the visit.
 "There's not much about now, the tide's in" "What are you expecting to see once the tide's out?"
 "More mud".
-Heh; I wasn't expecting that level of snark.
-"You want to come back in about a month; then things will start to happen" - wise advice, which we will heed in a non-COVID year!
+Heh.
+"You want to come back in about a month; then things will start to happen" - sage advice that we will heed in a non-COVID year!

 <figure class="figure">
   <img